 The goal of prospecting is to build a prospect base, a list of current and potential customers.

 Why three ways?
-To avoid putting ‘all of your eggs in one basket’ with just one way and to avoid spreading yourself too thin in time and money with more than three ways.
+To avoid putting all of your eggs in one basket in just one way and to avoid spreading yourself too thin in time and money in more than three ways.
 Sticking to your top three ways of consistently reaching a large number of your ideal target customers is manageable and will keep you focused.

 Why consistently?
 Because anything other than being consistent doesn’t work.
 If you are thinking that you can hit the jackpot with a one-off advertisement in a newspaper or magazine, you need to think again.
 Spending thousands of dollars on that type of strategy will almost guarantee you a negative return on your investment.
 And there is nothing less effective than attending a networking event, making some good contacts and not returning the following month and the month after that.
 Your audience needs to see you as consistent and credible before it can trust your message.